All Episodes

 But they required a photo ID to get in to see Eric Holder.

-I wonder, did did uh I wonder if Holder brought the new Black Panther Party along with him, put him outside the venue and check the photo IDs of the media as uh as as they were as they were coming in.
+I wonder if Holder brought the new Black Panther Party along with him, put them outside the venue, and checked the photo IDs of the media as they were coming in.

-Let's listen to a little bit of Romney at the uh NAALCP because Snurdley came in, thought he did great.
+Let's listen to a little bit of Romney at the NAA LCP because Snerdley came in, thought he did great.

-Um play the sound bites, and you tell me what you think.
+I'll play this on bites and you tell me what you think.

 He got booed.

-But Romney thinks, or Snurdley thinks he deserves a lot of credit because even after he got booed, he kept coming back and he didn't buckle.
+But Romney thinks, or Snerdley thinks he deserves a lot of credit because even after he got booed, he kept coming back and he didn't buckle.

 So we have four little quick bites here.